-The New Zealand Transport Agency as a road controlling authority has its own bylaws for the control of signs on state highways with the district.
+The New Zealand Transport Agency as a road controlling authority has its own bylaws for the control of signs on state highways within the district.
 Other bylaws, in addition to this bylaw, may also apply to signs.

-3. Interpretation
+(3) Interpretation:

 For the purposes of this bylaw the following definitions shall apply: